-Dr. Norman has been involved in establishing inter-professional academic programs since 1993 when she first served on the Institute for Health Care Improvement’s (IHI) national advisory team that coordinated a national multi-site project involving nursing, medicine and health administration programs to integrate quality improvement and patient safety into health professions education.
+Dr. Norman has been involved in establishing inter-professional academic programs since 1993 when she first served on the Institute for Health Care Improvement’s (IHI) national advisory team that coordinated a national multisite project involving nursing, medicine and health administration programs to integrate quality improvement and patient safety into health professions education.
 Her expertise in nursing’s contribution to improving quality and patient safety are an asset to nursing at Nemours and the organization’s commitment to Magnet certification.

-Dr. Norman has been responsible for more than $7.5 million in external funding in support of pioneering curriculum designs and is a sought-after consultant in curriculum and evaluation.
+Dr. Norman has been responsible for more than $14 million in external funding in support of pioneering curriculum designs and is a sought-after consultant in curriculum and evaluation.
 In 2004, she was recognized for her myriad contributions to the field and inducted as a fellow in the American Academy of Nursing.

+She served as the Dean of the School of Nursing from 2013-2021 and was awarded Dean emerita status in July 2021.
 Prior to being named dean, she served as the Senior Associate Dean for Academics at Vanderbilt from 1991-2013, as well as the Co-Director of the PhD program.
 She earned her bachelor's and master's degrees from the University of Virginia and her Doctor of Nursing Science from the University of Alabama at Birmingham.
 In 2014, the University of Virginia awarded her its Distinguished Alumna Award.

 She and her husband live in Franklin, Tennessee, just outside of Nashville.